Sign up to receive e-newsletters, discounts and promotions

 This farmers' market is open Tuesdays and Saturdays from April through October.
 Hours on Tuesdays are 2 p.m. until products sell out; hours on Saturdays are 7 a.m. until products sell out.
 The market has a variety of goods for sale, from apples to zucchini.
 Crafts also are available.
 Call or e-mail for more information.

-Our outdoor market usually opens in late March (if it’s warm enough) behind the ARC recreation center, and runs thru mid October.
+Our outdoor market opens in April behind the ARC recreation center, and runs thru October.
 Note: The address is shown above is the ARC location.

 Check our website for details, a vendor list and dates.